 Below is a summary of Pam’s electronic health record activity while she is in the hospital.
 As a pharmacist, your duty is to make sure that Pam receives the correct medications.
 You will also make sure that Pam’s medications are not harmful to her.
 Answer the following questions and be prepared to discuss the responses with the rest of Pam’s healthcare team.

 Review Pam’s Outpatient EHR: According to Pam’s Outpatient EHR, she is allergic to penicillin and codeine.
-What type of reaction could she experience if she is given any form of these medications?
+What type of reaction could she experience if she were given any form of these medications?